The Goal of Good Enough

 New Resolutions

-So when we returned to work after the start of the new year, it was only natural that there was some resolution talk happening.
+When we returned to work, everyone was discussing their resolutions.
 Ryan mentioned signing up for James Clear’s 30 Days to Better Habits email course.
-Casey said she was filling out the Monk Manual’s Vision and Planning Journal for 2022.
+Casey said she was filling out the Monk Manual’s free resources.
 Rachel bought an Erin Condren planner (which made me immediately start shopping for planners, despite my resolution not to have a paper planner).
 I bookmarked all of that for later.

-But when it was my turn to share my New Year resolutions, I admitted to not having any this year.
-Not because I’m an underachiever and not because I don’t have goals, but because the real work for me right now is to (briefly) reflect on 2020 and 2021 (ugh) and to admit that in the grand scheme of things, right now is different.
-Right now it’s important to recognize that I may not be fully in control of my own destiny…and that’s okay.
+But when it was my turn to share my New Year resolutions, I admitted to not having any.
+Not because I’m an underachiever and not because I didn't have goals, but because the real work right then was to accept that I was already doing the best that could reasonably be expected.

 It was not what I planned and not who I wanted to be, and yet, I’m proud of how it all worked out in spite of the circumstances.
 The Woman I Want to Be would approve.